nexe/nexe/README.md

 ```
 you would need to deploy some.csv in a sub dir data/ along side your executable

-There are potential use cases for __dirname where the CWD is not the correct substitution, and could result in a silent error (possibly even in a dependciey that you are unaware of).
+There are potential use cases for __dirname where the executable path is not the correct substitution, and could result in a silent error (possibly even in a dependciey that you are unaware of).

 Note: __filename will be 'undefined'